ludo6577/Unity/README.md

 ﻿EcoSystem
 =====
+Look at this file wih the notepad !
+Should be way more readable !

 ©
 Feltz Ludovic,
 Genoud Mathieu

-Avec des assets gratuits de :
+Including free assets from :

 http://unity3d.com/
 http://rivaltheory.com/rain/
 https://www.facebook.com/pages/Laali-Unit/257947474377347